This is a gear review of all the Best Backpacking Quilts for 2025.

 > Would be nice with a higher fill power

-The Sea to Summit Ember is one of the lightest and warmest quilts on the market.
+The Sea to Summit Ember Quilt has recently been upgraded and is now one of the lightest and warmest quilts on the market.
 They use premium responsibly sourced 850+ down and ultra light outer shell materials.
-It is also supplied with a small stuff sac that compresses the bag to a very small 5L.
+It is also supplied with a small stuff sac that compresses the bag to a very small 5.1L.

 Overall, I am a big fan of this quilt.
-I like the pad attachment system but it is not as good as the models from Katabatic and Enlightened Equipment.
-But when the temperatures drop I believe this is one of the best quilts for backpacking.
 If you want a stock quilt that is available to purchase today without having to wait weeks or months then this is one of the best options for you.
 Not to mention that this is packed with quite a lot of high-quality down.

 Compare Prices: